skrizzy16/rtdtest94/docs/source/Threat Stack Agent.rst

 .. note::

    Conflict can occur between the Threat Stack host-based Agent and other tools leveraging these kernels.
 Before deploying the Agent, ensure no other      tools that use these kernels.
 This is the result of a known Linux limitation where only one process can bind to the AuditD socket.

 Code Block to Check for The Threat Stack Agent on the machine

 .. code-block::

-   hello world!
+   sudo tsagent status

 Install the Threat Stack Agent
 ------------------------------
 *Prerequisites*

 * Access to the Threat Stack Console
-* Access to host either via CLI or RDP
+* Access to host either via CLI or RDP on a supported Operating System architecture(ARM or x86 architecture)
+* Access to a supported browser (Chrome, Edge, Safi, and Firefox)

 *Linux/Windows Distributions*